DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ANSIBLE_ENABLE_TASK_DEBUGGER=True ansible-playbook site.yml --tags=web  -v
 ```

 This setting will trigger the debugger at any failed or unreachable task, unless specifically disabled.

-The `-v` gives us a more detailed output from Ansible, once the playbook is run.
+The `-v` gives us a more detailed output for connection debugging.
 Ansible is rich with feedback data.
 Try running the same command but with `-vv` or even `-vvv`.

 ## 9. Notes